 Which method is best?

 Best in Bags is my go-to method because I’m more than happy to accept a tiny accuracy tradeoff to get an instant answer.
 Quite often, Mr. Robot picks the best setup, and when he doesn’t it is very, very close.
-It’s the most popular premium feature for a reason (premium is $12 a year, yeah, that cheap!).
+It’s the most popular premium feature for a reason (premium is $12 a year, yeah, that cheap!
+You also get a 1 week free trial, no credit card is asked for during the trial).

 Let’s take a more in-depth look at each method…